 Your submission may contain facts, opinions, arguments, suggested solutions or tell of your personal experience.
 The inquiry's terms of reference are a good basis for structuring your submission.
 They are on the committee's webpage.
-You should address at least one of them - you don't have to address them all.
+You should address at least one of them, but you don't have to address them all.
+You can identify problems and issues, but it also helps to offer suggestions and solutions.